Syndrome-Flow Consistency Model Achieves One-step Denoising Error Correction Codes: Related Works

-This framework is particularly well-suited for Error Correction Code (ECC) decoding, where the AWGN channel naturally models the forward process~\cite{choukroun2022denoising}.
-While diffusion-based decoders have reached state-of-the-art performance~\cite{choukroun2022denoising, park2024crossmpt}, they inherit the same computational inefficiency compared to methods like auto-regressive decoders~\cite{choukroun2022error, park2024crossmpt}.
-To address this issue, we draw inspiration from Consistency Models (CMs)~\cite{song2023consistency, song2023improved, geng2024consistency}, a novel technique for accelerating diffusion models.
-CMs are designed to directly learn the reverse denoising trajectory, enabling mapping noisy samples to the target data distribution in one step and maintaining high generation quality.
+The diffusion framework is particularly well-suited for ECC, as the AWGN channel provides a forward process~\cite{choukroun2022denoising}.
+While diffusion-based decoders have set a new state-of-the-art in performance~\cite{choukroun2022denoising, parkcrossmpt}, they inherit the same critical issue of high computational cost.
+To resolve this accuracy-latency trade-off, we turn to Consistency Models (CMs)~\cite{song2023consistency, song2023improved, geng2024consistency}.
+CMs are a recent advance in diffusion model acceleration, designed to learn a direct mapping from any point on a denoising trajectory to its origin.
+This allows for high-fidelity, single-step generation, offering a potential path toward efficient and powerful ECC decoders.